 You can even add gradients to guide eye movement and get your subscribers to scroll through your email.
 It reinforces the visual hierarchy of your email.

 Take a look at this email by Simple.

 In order to announce the launch of the Dark Mode theme in their mobile and desktop app, Simple has used a white-to-black gradient.
 The headline “Embrace Your…” will pique the reader’s curiosity and encourage them to check out the entire email.

-Emails shouldn’t just be about the readability.
+Emails shouldn’t just be about readability.
 Visuals are important for aesthetic appeal as well as to convey your brand language.
-All of the principles as mentioned above don’t necessarily fit with each other in all cases, so you need to analyze what works the best for the given email template design.
+All of the principles mentioned above don’t necessarily fit with each other in all cases, so you need to analyze what works best for the given email template design.
 Make sure you use them as required, and you will get beautiful email designs that work like a charm for your subscribers.
-If you’d like to learn more about how you can leverage highly-personalized, high revenue-generating emails for your marketing campaigns, get in touch with us today.
+If you’d like to learn more about how you can leverage highly-personalized, high-revenue-generating emails for your marketing campaigns, get in touch with us today.